 We can extend our Data Presentation Model to enable the creation of formatted documents by combining the underlying instance XML with an XSLT file.
-Again, we can restrict the ability to create documents by the roles assigned to the person’s use account and the current state of the instance record.
+Again, we can restrict the ability to create documents by the user roles and instant state.

-We can also add the ability to pull pre-defined record sets from Data at Rest services based on the currently displayed instance record which we can restrict the ability to create documents by the roles assigned to the person’s use account and the current state of the instance record.
+We can also add the ability to pull pre-defined record sets from Data at Rest services based on the currently displayed instance record, and again restrict the ability to create documents by the user roles and instance state.

 Code Generation for CQRS

 In the Data at Rest section we discussed optimisation of the database for search and general query.
-We can now use the Form and Field Definitions to provide baseline data to a code generation process to create the underlying database elements required to optimise the user experience.
+We can now use the Form and Field Definitions to provide baseline data to a code generation process, and create the underlying database elements required to optimise the user experience.